Trump’s failures this week open rifts in a Republican Party he has controlled

 Just 48 hours earlier, Republicans saw themselves as capable in 2022 of taking control of the House and extending their control of the Senate.
 Now, the Senate newly lost, they look ahead to the prospect of candidates having to either side with a president, whose political approach has proved toxic in growing parts of the country, or risk the ire of his fans by distancing themselves.

 The 2024 presidential campaign looms as well in a party that is increasingly divided, with potential candidates forced to pick sides and calibrate their fealty to Trump.
 The tensions were evident this week when two potential candidates, Sens.
-Josh Hawley (R-Mo.) and Ted Cruz (R-Tx.), saw it as advantageous to tie themselves to Trump’s demand to overturn the election results — only to enrage many of their Republican colleagues and find themselves tarred by the chaos unleashed by the rioters.
+Josh Hawley (R-Mo.) and Ted Cruz (R-Tex.), saw it as advantageous to tie themselves to Trump’s demand to overturn the election results — only to enrage many of their Republican colleagues and find themselves tarred by the chaos unleashed by the rioters.

 In Washington, the growing split in the party was omnipresent Thursday.

-Trump’s Transportation Secretary, Elaine Chao, and at least five more junior members of the Trump administration have resigned since the mob assault on the U.S. Capitol, which injured police, damaged property and resulted in four deaths, including one police shooting.
+Trump’s Transportation Secretary, Elaine Chao, and at least five more junior members of the Trump administration have resigned since the mob assault on the U.S. Capitol, which injured police, damaged property and resulted in four deaths, including one in police shooting.
 Vice President Pence and Senate Majority Leader Mitch McConnell have denounced Trump’s designs and refused his pleas to overturn the election.
 Multiple Republican senators who had planned to object to affirming President-elect Joe Biden’s victory reversed their decisions late Wednesday night.

-A growing group of Republicans, including Trump’s former chief of staff, Gen. John Kelly (ret.), and Rep. Adam Kinzinger (R-Il.), have meanwhile embraced the idea of removing the president under the 25th Amendment, which is intended to allow for a transition when the president is “unable to discharge the powers and duties of his office.”
+A growing group of Republicans, including Trump’s former chief of staff, Gen. John Kelly (ret.), and Rep. Adam Kinzinger (R-Ill.), have meanwhile embraced the idea of removing the president under the 25th Amendment, which is intended to allow for a transition when the president is “unable to discharge the powers and duties of his office.”
 House Speaker Nancy Pelosi (D-Calif.) and Senate Minority Leader Charles E. Schumer (D-N.Y.) have called for Trump’s removal from office.

-“The president needs to understand that his actions were the problem,” Sen. Lindsey Graham (R-S.C.) said at a news conference, just months after winning reelection by embracing Trump and his politics and weeks after golfing with him.
+“The president needs to understand that his actions were the problem,” Sen. Lindsey O. Graham (R-S.C.) said at a news conference, just months after winning reelection by embracing Trump and his politics and weeks after golfing with him.

-Graham called for the prosecution and imprisonment of every person who forced their way into the U.S. Capitol on Wednesday, people who Trump had sympathized with.
+Graham called for the prosecution and imprisonment of every person who forced their way into the U.S. Capitol on Wednesday, people whom Trump had sympathized with.
 Graham dismissed them as “domestic terrorists.”

 At the Republican National Committee, communications director Michael Ahrens released a statement Wednesday on Twitter also calling the riot “domestic terrorism” and denouncing as “unfounded conspiracy theories” the false claims of election fraud peddled by Trump that motivated the attack.

 Just how far the president’s influence has fallen will likely take months to sort out.
-Former President Richard Nixon was able to remake himself as a senior statesman in his party after his inglorious 1974 resignation under pressure.
-Trump, meanwhile, remains the biggest draw in his party and was recently named the most admired person in the country in a Gallup poll, with 18 percent of the country choosing him, including 48 percent of Republicans.
+Former president Richard Nixon was able to remake himself as a senior statesman in his party after his inglorious 1974 resignation under pressure.
+Trump remains the biggest draw in his party and was recently named the most admired person in the country in a Gallup poll, with 18 percent of the country choosing him, including 48 percent of Republicans.

-Such numbers, including Trump’s own pride in the crowds he can command, sparked Trump’s decision to engineer a public spectacle in Washington that coincided with the congressional votes to accept the presidential election results.
+Such numbers, including Trump’s own pride in the crowds he can command, sparked his decision to engineer a public spectacle in Washington that coincided with the congressional votes to accept the presidential election results.
 Immediately before his supporters attacked the Capitol, Trump had urged them to “show strength” and promised defeat for any lawmaker who opposed his wishes.

 “We have to primary the hell out of the ones that don’t fight,” he said in a warning to his own party’s elected leaders.